alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 If the details are valid and the payment is approved, the user is then taken to a payment confirmation page, still hosted by GOV.UK Pay:

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-confirm-page.png)

+If the payment is successful, the user will:

+- receive a confirmation email (if you have chosen to send these using GOV.UK Pay)
+- return to your service and see a confirmation page

+##### Confirmation Email

+The user will receive a payment confirmation email containing:

+- payment reference number
+- date of payment
+- who the payment was to
+- the total payment amount

+You can add a custom paragraph to a payment confirmation emails at the Email notifications page on GOV.UK Pay.
+For further customisation, you can visit [GOV.UK Notify](https://www.notifications.service.gov.uk/) to set up custom notifications.
+It is recommended to disable GOV.UK Pay notifications if you do this.

+###### Confirmation Page

+The confirmation page is hosted by you and should:

+- contain a reference number (make them short and usable)
+- have a clear payment summary, showing the amount and description
+- clearly state what is going to happen next (this will be different for each service)
+- if applicable, let the user know they will receive a receipt email (services can either use GOV.UK Notify to send email payment receipts or ask GOV.UK Pay to do that for them)

+Users have different ways of recording this confirmation information, including screenshots, prints, pdf receipts to download, and writing down the reference number and other relevant information.
+Teams building services should be aware of, and cater for, all these behaviours.

+>Read more about confirmation pages in the [service manual](https://www.gov.uk/service-manual/design/confirmation-pages).

+##### After confirmation

 After confirming, the user is directed to the ``return_url`` you provided in the initial request.